ARTS-Laboratory/dataset-FFF-printer-full-lifecycle-vibration-monitoring/README.md

 ![Representative time-domain and FFT vibration signals from the three sensors.](figures/sample_vibration.png)

 *Figure 2.
-Representative time-domain (top) and frequency-domain (bottom) vibration signals from the head, motor, and frame sensors during a single print at wear state 13 (1,405 cumulative hours), showing the higher amplitude on the motor channel.*
+Representative vibration response at wear state 13: (a) time-domain acceleration signals from the extrusion head, motor, and frame sensors at 1,405 cumulative printing hours and (b) corresponding PSD estimated using Welch's method.*

 ## Repository structure